 This core course conceptualizes criminal justice as a series of interrelated decision stages.
 It examines organizational, legal, and research issues related to each decision stage.

 This core course assumes prior familiarity with basic methodology and statistics.
 It prepares students to conduct criminal justice research and evaluation.
 It covers topics of causality, reliability, validity, and quasi-experimental methods.

 Order (3 s.h.)

-Core Course.
-Examines moral, practical, legal, and constitutional limitations of law as a means of securing social order.
-Classes and readings are designed to promote critical analysis of primary (constitutions, statutes, cases) and secondary (legal, philosophical, social science literature) sources of law, with special focus on the role of the Supreme Court in balancing state vs individual interests and on rules and standards by which the Court's discretion and decision-making can be assessed.
+This core course examines moral, practical, legal, and constitutional limitations of law as a means of securing social order.
+Classes and readings are designed to promote critical analysis of primary (constitutions, statutes, cases) and secondary (legal, philosophical, social science literature) sources of law, with special focus on the role of the Supreme Court in balancing state vs. individual interests and on rules and standards by which the Court's discretion and decision making can be assessed.